-In most cases, this can be avoided by the use of the Checkbook IRA to pay the full amount of the real estate investment.
-If additional funding is needed for the purchase, the IRS allows the use of non-recourse financing with the Checkbook IRA.
+In most cases, this can be avoided by the use of a Checkbook IRA to pay the full amount of the real estate investment.
+If additional funding is needed for the purchase, the IRS allows the use of non-recourse financing in addition to the Checkbook IRA.

 A non-recourse loan is not guaranteed by the individual.
-Instead, the non-recourse loan is secured by and limited to the collateral, in this case, the real estate property itself.
+Instead, the non-recourse loan is secured by and limited to the collateral which is, in this case, the real estate property itself.
 Because the loan does not involve the individual/ account owner, it is not considered a prohibited transaction by the IRS.
-In general, non-recourse loans are considered to be more risk to the lender and thus have less attractive terms than those of conventional recourse loans.
+In general, non-recourse loans are considered to be more risky to the lender and thus have less attractive terms than those of conventional recourse loans.

 Understanding the rules of non-recourse financing

-The rules for the use of non-recourse financing by the Checkbook IRA are outlined in IRC Section 514.
-It’s important to note that the use of non-recourse loans with the IRA will trigger the UBTI tax.
-IRC Section 514 requires that debt-financed income, such as the income generated from the use of the non-recourse loan, be included in unrelated business taxable income (UBTI).
+The rules for the use of non-recourse financing by a Checkbook IRA are outlined in IRC Section 514.
+It is important to note that the use of non-recourse loans with the IRA will trigger the UBIT tax.
+IRC Section 514 requires that debt-financed income, such as the income generated from the use of a non-recourse loan, be included as unrelated business taxable income (UBTI).

-A portion of the income or gains generated by the debt-financed property will be subject to UBTI tax.
+A portion of the income or gains generated by the debt-financed property will be subject to UBIT.
 The tax, which is generally 35%, is on the portion of income financed by the debt; it is proportional to the percentage financed by the loan.
-For example, if an investment property is purchased using 50% financing, then 50% of the income or gains would be subject to the UBTI tax.
+For example, if an investment property is purchased using 50% financing, then 50% of the income or gains would be subject to the UBIT.

 The IRS allows this tax base to be reduced by a pro rata portion of deduction and depreciation of the property.
 The IRA is typically a tax-exempt entity to the IRS.
-Because the IRS is treating the IRA as a taxpayer, in this case, it gives the IRA the ability to allocate asset expense and depreciation to reduce the tax base.
+Because the IRS treats the IRA as a taxpayer in this case, it gives the IRA the ability to allocate asset expense and depreciation to reduce the tax base.

 Alternate investment options you get with a Self Directed Solo 401k: